Understanding Psychiatric Disorders

-Let's start at the beginning-Psychiatric disorders involve thought, emotional and behavioural disturbances.
+Let's delve right into it-Psychiatric disorders involve thought, emotional and behavioural disturbances.
 These mental health disorders are caused by complex interactions between the physical, psychological, social, cultural and hereditary influences.
 There have been numerous deinstitutionalization movements that have sought to bring the mentally ill patients out of institutions.
 This is as greater emphasis is placed in viewing them as members of families and communities, and rightly so.

 Do we need more Centres catering for the Mental Disorders?